snap-stanford/ogb/ogb/graphproppred/README.md

 ### `ogbg-mol`: Prediction of chemical properties of molecules
 #### - *Dataset description*
-A set of molecular prediction datasets are adopted from MoleculeNet [1].
+A set of molecular prediction datasets adopted from MoleculeNet [1].
 All the molecules are pre-processed using RDKit [2].
 Each graph represents a molecule, where nodes are atoms and edges are chemical bonds.
 Input node features are 9-dimensional, containing atomic number, chirality, formal charge, etc. Input edge features are 3-dimensional, containing bond type, bond stereo, etc.
 For further details, please refer to [code](../utils/features.py).